-The Center for Service and Learning provides support to faculty choosing to teach through service.
+The Center for Community Engagement (CCE) provides support to instructors choosing to teach through service.
 We recognize that higher impact service-learning generally occurs when instructors develop relationships with community organizations and collaboratively design projects that meet mutual needs.
-However, depending upon the course model, the number of students and/or course sections, or the instructor's experience with community based pedagogies, it may sometimes be more practical for the CSL to recruit service-learning projects from partner organizations designed to meet specific learning outcomes outlined by the instructor.
+However, depending upon the course model, the number of students and/or course sections, or the instructor's experience with community-based pedagogies, it may sometimes be more practical for the CCE to recruit service-learning projects from partner organizations designed to meet specific learning outcomes.

-The CSL has an expansive community partner program and strives to build and foster reciprocal relationships with community organizations addressing a wide range of issues.
-In order to ensure the best outcomes for all parties, we have adopted the following principles and guidelines for courses who utilize service-learning projects obtained from community partner organizations by the CSL.
+The CCE has an expansive community partner program and strives to build and foster reciprocal relationships with community organizations addressing a wide range of issues.
+In order to ensure the best outcomes for all parties, we have adopted the following principles and guidelines for courses who utilize service-learning projects obtained from community partner organizations by the CCE.